 - 1. Where a Medium Density Residential designation abuts an existing Low Density Residential designation, buffering in the form of landscaping shall be provided within the Medium Density Residential designation lands to provide for privacy and a smooth transition between uses. - 2.
-Multiple residential units (structures containing 3 or more units) shall be developed under Site Plan Control. - 3.
+Multiple residential units (structures containing more than 10 units) shall be developed under Site Plan Control.
+Site Plan Control can be applied to developments of fewer than 10 residential units when within 120 metres of a Great Lakes shoreline, inland lake, wetland, or river or stream valley and within 300 metres of a railway line. - 3.
 Timeshare developments may be permitted subject to Section 4.13 of this Plan.